Home » What about ALL CAPS in the Subject: Field?

 Subject: REMINDER: Tomorrow’s Lunch Date

-Of course, the verbiage used in conjunction with all capital letters makes a huge impact as well.
-In comparison, one could assume you were yelling/shouting/adding unnecessarily strong emphasis if you used caps in the Subject: field in the following manner:
+Of course, the use of all capital letters has a considerable impact as well.
+In comparison, one could assume you were yelling/shouting/adding strong emphasis if you used caps in the Subject: field in the following manner:

 Subject: WHEN AM I GOING TO HEAR FROM YOU?